aysedeniz09/aysedeniz09.github.io/CV.markdown

 ### Peer-Reviewed Journal Articles

 `2022`
-11. **Lokmanoglu, A.**, Winkler, C., Al Mahmoud, M., McMinimy, K., & Kountz, K. (2022).
-Textual Messaging of ISIS’s al-Naba and the Context Drivers that Correspond to Strategic Changes.
-Studies in Conflict and Terrorism.
+**Lokmanoglu, A.**, Winkler, C., Al Mahmoud, M., McMinimy, K., & Kountz, K. (2022).
+Textual Messaging of ISIS’s al-Naba and the Context Drivers that Correspond to Strategic Changes. *Studies in Conflict and Terrorism*.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/1057610X.2022.2109245) [Code](https://github.com/aysedeniz09/ThematicClusters/blob/main/AN_github_v2.md)

 `2022`
-10. Veilleux-Lepage, Y., Phelan, A., **Lokmanoglu, A.D.** (accepted).
-Gendered Radicalisation and “Everyday Practices”: An Analysis of Extreme Right and Islamic State Women-Only Forums.
-European Journal of International Security.
+Veilleux-Lepage, Y., Phelan, A., **Lokmanoglu, A.D.** (accepted).
+Gendered Radicalisation and “Everyday Practices”: An Analysis of Extreme Right and Islamic State Women-Only Forums. *European Journal of International Security*.
 [Code](https://github.com/aysedeniz09/Gendered-Radicalisation-and-Everyday-Practices)

 `2022`
-9. Ophir, Y., Pruden, M. L., Walter, D., **Lokmanoglu, A. D.**, Tebaldi, C., & Wang, R. (2022).
-Weaponizing Reproduction Rights: A Mixed-Method Analysis of White Nationalists' Discussion of Abortions Online.
-Information, Communication & Society.
+Ophir, Y., Pruden, M. L., Walter, D., **Lokmanoglu, A. D.**, Tebaldi, C., & Wang, R. (2022).
+Weaponizing Reproduction Rights: A Mixed-Method Analysis of White Nationalists' Discussion of Abortions Online. *Information, Communication & Society*.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/1369118X.2022.2077654)

 `2022`
-8. Walter, D., Ophir, Y., **Lokmanoglu, A. D.**, & Pruden, M. L. (2022).
-Vaccine discourse in white nationalist online communication: A mixed-methods computational approach.
-Social Science & Medicine, 298, Article 114859.
+Walter, D., Ophir, Y., **Lokmanoglu, A. D.**, & Pruden, M. L. (2022).
+Vaccine discourse in white nationalist online communication: A mixed-methods computational approach. *Social Science & Medicine*, 298, Article 114859.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/1369118X.2022.2077654)

 `2022`
-7. Ophir, Y., Walter, N., Walter, D., Velho, R. M., **Lokmanoglu, A. D.**, Pruden, M. L., & Andrews, E. A. (2022).
-Vaccine Hesitancy Under the Magnifying Glass: A Systematic Review of the Uses and Misuses of an Increasingly Popular Construct.
-Health Communication, 1–15.
+Ophir, Y., Walter, N., Walter, D., Velho, R. M., **Lokmanoglu, A. D.**, Pruden, M. L., & Andrews, E. A. (2022).
+Vaccine Hesitancy Under the Magnifying Glass: A Systematic Review of the Uses and Misuses of an Increasingly Popular Construct. *Health Communication*, 1–15.
 [DOI](https://www.tandfonline.com/doi/full/10.1080/10410236.2022.2054102)

 `2022`
-6. **Lokmanoglu, A. D.**, Winkler, C. K., McMinimy, K., & Almahmoud, M. (2022).
-ISIS Media and Troop Withdrawal Announcements: Visualizing Community and Resilience.
-International Journal of Communication, 16, 215–246.
+**Lokmanoglu, A. D.**, Winkler, C. K., McMinimy, K., & Almahmoud, M. (2022).
+ISIS Media and Troop Withdrawal Announcements: Visualizing Community and Resilience. *International Journal of Communication*, 16, 215–246.
 [DOI](https://ijoc.org/index.php/ijoc/article/view/18055)

 `2021`
-5. McMinimy, K., Winkler, C. K., **Lokmanoglu, A. D.**, & Almahmoud, M. (2021).
-Censoring Extremism: Influence of Online Restriction on Official Media Products of ISIS.
-Terrorism and Political Violence, 1–17.
+McMinimy, K., Winkler, C. K., **Lokmanoglu, A. D.**, & Almahmoud, M. (2021).
+Censoring Extremism: Influence of Online Restriction on Official Media Products of ISIS. *Terrorism and Political Violence*, 1–17.
 [DOI](https://doi.org/10.1080/09546553.2021.1988938)

 `2021`
-4. Ophir, Y., Walter, D., Arnon, D., **Lokmanoglu, A.**, Tizzoni, M., Carota, J., D’Antiga, L., & Nicastro, E. (2021).
-The Framing of COVID-19 in Italian Media and Its Relationship with Community Mobility: A Mixed-Method Approach.
-Journal of Health Communication, 26(3), 161–173.
+Ophir, Y., Walter, D., Arnon, D., **Lokmanoglu, A.**, Tizzoni, M., Carota, J., D’Antiga, L., & Nicastro, E. (2021).
+The Framing of COVID-19 in Italian Media and Its Relationship with Community Mobility: A Mixed-Method Approach. *Journal of Health Communication*, 26(3), 161–173.
 [DOI](https://doi.org/10.1080/10810730.2021.1899344)

 `2020`
-3. **Lokmanoglu, A.** (2020).
-Coin as Imagined Sovereignty: A Rhetorical Analysis of Coins as a Transhistorical Artifact and an Ideograph in Islamic State’s Communication.
-Studies in Conflict & Terrorism, 44(1), 1–22.
+**Lokmanoglu, A.** (2020).
+Coin as Imagined Sovereignty: A Rhetorical Analysis of Coins as a Transhistorical Artifact and an Ideograph in Islamic State’s Communication. *Studies in Conflict & Terrorism, 44(1), 1–22*.
 [DOI](https://doi.org/10.1080/1057610X.2020.1793458)

 `2020`
-2. Bloom, M., & **Lokmanoglu, A.** (2020).
-From Pawn to Knights: The Changing Role of Women’s Agency in Terrorism?
-Studies in Conflict & Terrorism, 1–16.
+Bloom, M., & **Lokmanoglu, A.** (2020).
+From Pawn to Knights: The Changing Role of Women’s Agency in Terrorism? *Studies in Conflict & Terrorism*, 1–16.
 [DOI](https://doi.org/10.1080/1057610X.2020.1759263)

 `2019`
-1. Kaczkowski, W., Lokmanoglu, A., & Winkler, C. (2019).
-Definitions matter: A comparison of the global terrorism database and the U.S. governmental reports of terrorist incidents in Western Europe, 2002-2016.
-Cambridge Review of International Affairs, 1–18.
+Kaczkowski, W., Lokmanoglu, A., & Winkler, C. (2019).
+Definitions matter: A comparison of the global terrorism database and the U.S. governmental reports of terrorist incidents in Western Europe, 2002-2016. *Cambridge Review of International Affairs*, 1–18.
 [DOI](https://doi.org/10.1080/09557571.2019.1705246)

+### Book Chapters

+`2023`
+**Lokmanoglu, A.** (forthcoming, 2023).
+Performative State building in the Digital World – ISIS and Monetary Economics.
+In C. Voyvodic & N. Stremlau (Eds.), *Technology and Governance: Exploring Law and Innovation in the Absence of State Governance*.
+Routledge.

+`2022`
+**Lokmanoglu, A.**, & Phelan, A. (forthcoming, Fall 2022).
+Monetary Economics, Illicit Economies and Legitimation: The Case of ISIS.
+In S. Maher & J. Cook (Eds.), *Islamist approaches to governance*.
+Hurst Publishers & Oxford University Press.

+`2022`
+Pruden, M., **Lokmanoglu, A.**, Peterscheck, A., & Veilleux-Lepage, Y. (2022).
+Birds of a feather: A comparative analysis of white supremacist and violent male supremacist discourses.
+In B. Perry, J. Gruenwald, & R. Scrivens (Eds.), *Far-right Extremism in North America*.
+Palgrave.

+`2020`
+**Lokmanoglu, A.**, & Veilleux-Lepage, Y. (2020).
+Hatred, She Wrote: An Analysis of the Extreme Right and Islamic State Women’s Only Forum.
+In D. M. D. Silva & M. Deflem (Eds.), *Radicalization and Counter-Radicalization* (Vol. 25).
+Emerald Publishing Limited.

+`2020`
+Bloom, M., & **Lokmanoglu, A.** (2020).
+Conducting Field Work in a Virtual Space, Exploring ISIS’ Encrypted Messaging on Telegram.
+In P. Krause & O. Szekely (Eds.), *Stories from the Field A Guide to Navigating Fieldwork in Political Science*.
+Columbia University Press.

+`2019`
+Winkler, C., & **Lokmanoglu, A.** (2019).
+Communicating Terrorism and Counterterrorism.
+In B. C. Taylor & H. Bean (Eds.), *The Handbook of Communication and Security* (First edition, pp. 381–398).
+Routledge.

+### Peer-Reviewed Journal Articles under Review

+**Lokmanoglu, A.**, Nisbet, E.C., Osborne, M. T., Tien, J., Malloy, S., Cueva Chacón, L., Villa Turek, E., Abhari, R. (under review).
+Social Media Amplification of Risk about COVID-19 Vaccination and Vaccine Acceptance Among Peruvian Social Media Users: A Longitudinal Time Series Analysis. *Telematics and Informatics Reports*

+**Lokmanoglu, A.** (under review) Righteous Currencies and Supremacy: The story of coins in Christian Nationalism and Salafi-Jihadism. *New Media & Society*